Welcome to a few thoughts on cybersecurity, and some occasional photography.

 Senior Security Strategist

-Doug is a Senior Security Specialist team at Splunk, part of a diverse, high-performing team focused on helping security and business executives manage risk and secure strategic initiatives.
+Doug is a Senior Security Strategist at Splunk, part of a diverse, high-performing team focused on helping security and business executives manage risk and secure strategic initiatives.

 He has authored patents, articles, and books on subjects including cybersecurity, enterprise architecture, IT governance, human factors, photographic lighting and 3D printing for fine art.
 An accomplished technical storyteller, he regularly speaks on cybersecurity to executive, business, practitioner and end-user audiences.